aloktech/RESTServiceFrameworkComparison/README.md

 - JerseyInPayara has to deployed in Payara
 - ResteasyInWildfly has to deployed in Wildfly
 - JerseyInTomcatServer has to deployed in Tomcat
-- RESTServiceForUI has to deployed in Payara
+- RESTServiceForUI has to deployed in Payara Micro
-- UIChart has to deployed in Payara
+- UIChart has to deployed in Tomcat
 - Other Standlone Frameworks has to be run as usual java program